martinlarsalbert/Prediction-of-roll-motion-using-fully-nonlinear-potential-flow-and-Ikedas-method/README.md

 ## Note!
 Some of the dependencies and the data used in this repo are unfortunatelly not open source.

+## .env
+place a file called *.env* in the root of this repo containing the environmental variable for the database password.
+Simply add: password="..."

 Project Organization
 ------------